marklogic/marklogic-docker/README.md

 ```
 The example output will contain a hash of the image ID: `f484a784d99838a918e384eca5d5c0a35e7a4b0f0545d1389e31a65d57b2573d`

 Wait for about a minute, before going to the MarkLogic Admin Interface at http://localhost:8001.
-If MarkLogic container is started successfully on Docker, you should see a configuration screen allowing you to initialize the server as shown at: https://docs.marklogic.com/guide/installation/procedures#id_60220.
+If the MarkLogic container has started successfully on Docker, you should see a configuration screen allowing you to initialize the server as shown at: https://docs.marklogic.com/guide/installation/procedures#id_60220.

 Note that the examples in this document can interfere with one another.
 We recommend that you stop all containers before running the examples.
-See the [Clean up](#clean-up) section below for more details.
+See the [Clean up](#clean-up) section at the end of this document for more details.

 ## Persistent Data Volume